bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Aaron van Wirdum: 00:19:39

 So miners, a majority of miners is faking the timestamps, and all nodes on the network will accept this, because it's not breaking the rules.
-The nodes are just looking is this block mined in the future and is it mined at least one second previously later than like the 11 blocks before it's offline.
+The nodes are just looking is this block mined in the future and is it mined at least one second previously later than like the 11 blocks before or something like that.

 Sjors Provoost: 00:19:58